mistery220/omnibox/README.md

 2. Upload and end-to-end parsing & indexing for files in formats like PDF, Word, PPT, MP3, etc.
 3. Markdown editing and rendering (formulas, mind maps, flowcharts, sequence diagrams, Gantt charts, music notation, etc.)
 4. Q&A and writing based on both Internet and local databases.
+5. **Flash**: Quick capture of fleeting ideas on iOS with support for voice recordings and text notes.
+6. **Share**: Seamless file sharing to OmniBox directly from iOS.
-5. User and team system, permissions, sharing management, multi-tenancy, multi-language, dark mode, mobile responsiveness, and more.
+7. User and team system, permissions, sharing management, multi-tenancy, multi-language, dark mode, mobile responsiveness, and more.

 ### Screenshots